stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

        entire node.
 This means they do not run on nodes as the same time as user jobs running in partitions allowing non-exclusive use.

-   The value for `maxtime` needs to be sufficent not just for a single node to be rebuilt, but also to allow for any batching in either OpenTofu or in Nova - see remarks in the [production docs](../production.md).
+   The value for `maxtime` needs to be sufficient not just for a single node to be rebuilt, but also to allow for any batching in either OpenTofu or in Nova - see remarks in the [production docs](../production.md).